Elk Lake Guard Station: History

 The Cascade Lakes area of central Oregon became part of the Cascade Range Forest Reserve in 1893.
 In 1905, these public lands were transferred to the newly formed United States Forest Service.
 In 1906, Elk Lake was named by Roy Harvey, a Forest Service ranger.
 The Elk Lake area became part of the Deschutes National Forest in 1908.
 A primitive road was built from Bend to Elk Lake in 1920.
 The road helped make Elk Lake a popular recreation site where summer visitors enjoyed boating, fishing, and swimming.
 To accommodate the growing number of visitors, Elk Lake Lodge was built in 1922.
 Two years later, a post office was opened at Elk Lake.

 Since the land around Elk Lake was administered by the Forest Service, the growing number of visitors required the rangers in Bend to spend more time in the area.
 To support this presence, the Elk Lake Guard Station was built in 1929.
-Initially, the guard station was manned on a transient basis whenever a ranger from the Bend District office was in the area.
+Initially, the guard station was staffed on a transient basis whenever a ranger from the Bend District office was in the area.
 In 1935, the Forest Service moved the ranger cabin approximately 300 ft from the edge of the lake to a sheltered area close to the road.
-Beginning in the late 1930s, the guard station was manned full-time during the summer by a Forest Service guard.
+Beginning in the late 1930s, the guard station was staffed full-time during the summer by a Forest Service guard.
 The guard protected forest resources, maintained local facilities, and assisted summer visitors.
 The Forest Service continued to staff the guard station into the 1990s.

 In 1997, the Forest Service decided to turn the historic Elk Lake Guard Station into an information center for visitors traveling along the Cascade Lakes National Scenic Byway.
 At the same time, the Forest Service began a series of renovation projects to restore the historic character of the guard station.
 The repair and rehabilitation work was accomplished by Forest Service employees and volunteers over a period of five summers.
 The restoration included foundation work, resealing of walls, and repairs to the porch, doors, windows, and chimney.
 The linoleum floor covering was removed to reveal the original wooden floor, and the cabin's old cedar shingles were replaced with new ones.
 The guard station was rededicated in a ceremony on 25 August 2001.

 Because the Elk Lake Guard Station is a well-preserved example of an early Forest Service guard station, the ranger cabin at the site was listed on the National Register of Historic Places on 23 April 2009.
 Today, the historic guard station is open during the summer months, serving as a Forest Service visitor information center.
 It is staffed by volunteer history interpretation/information specialists who serve as uniformed Forest Service representatives at the site.